-Advert Closing Date

-Candidates to submit full applications (1.
-CV; 2. personal statement; 3. supporting documents) by this date Friday 14 th June 2024
+Advert Closing Date Candidates to submit full applications (1.
+CV; 2. personal statement; 3. supporting documents) by this date 14 October 2024 Panel will meet to assess the applications.

-Sift

-Panel will meet to assess the applications.
-Week Commencing 24th June 2024

 Short list of candidates agreed.

-Panel Interviews

-Shortlisted candidates will be interviewed

-by the Panel.
-Week Commencing 15 th July

-NOTE: The Attorney General may ask to meet

-each of the candidates before or after interview

-Justice Select Committee

-Preferred candidate to appear before the Tuesday 3 rd September at 2pm (provisional)

-Justice Select Committee.

-Appointment Announcement

-Appointment letter and security check forms

-sent to successful candidate.
-Appointment Date to be confirmed

-publicly announced, and security checks

-started.
+30 October 2024 Panel Interviews Shortlisted candidates will be interviewed by the Panel.
+NOTE: The Attorney General may ask to meet each of the candidates before or after interview 19 November 2024 Justice Select Committee • Preferred candidate to appear before the Justice Select Committee.
+Date to be confirmed Appointment Announcement Appointment letter and security check forms sent to successful candidate.
+Appointment publicly announced, and security checks started.
+Date to be confirmed